 Mini Materials Acquisition

 The acquisition by Jared Waters marked a new chapter for Mini Materials.
-Relocating operations from Virginia Beach to Portland, Oregon, Waters infused the company with fresh energy.
+Relocating operations from Virginia Beach to Portland, Oregon, Waters infused the business with fresh energy.
 Before swooping in, he had been following Mini Materials’ journey for some time.

 Under his leadership, the business continued to thrive.
 He was able to introduce 30 new products in just six months leveraging technology like laser cutting, substrate printing, and 3D printing.